 Boemer created three recipes for us to highlight these grilling and barbecue tips, fusing his expertise and Midwestern-Southern roots.

 That mustard-based barbecue sauce has the tang of cider vinegar, a signature Carolina move when it comes to smoking or grilling pork.
 The acidity of the vinegar is a welcome contrast to the fatty meat.
 Get our BBQ Pork Shoulder Sandwiches with Mustard Slaw recipe.

 You grill the peaches too, along with the marinated chicken livers for a crunchy, creamy, juicy, smoky, sweet, and piquant bite that’s irresistible.
 Get our Toasts with Grilled Chicken Livers and Peach Agrodolce recipe.

 There are so many well-thought-out elements here that provide you with contrasting and complementing flavors.
 It’s lamb like you’ve never had it before.
 Get our Grilled Lamb Chops with Broccolini and Olive-Pistachio Sauce recipe.

-For more recipes and tips, check out our grilling page.
+For more recipes and tips, check out our Ultimate Guide to Grilling & BBQ.